 On arrival at the airport or at the Ugandan embassy or high commission abroad.
 Travellers can apply in person or by post.
 Allow extra time if applying by post and always send your passport registered.

-A 12-month Student / Pupil pass may be issued to those wishing to study in Uganda at an approved college, university or institution, renewable on a yearly basis.
+A 12-month student pass may be issued to those wishing to study in Uganda at an approved college, university or institution, renewable on a yearly basis.
 Research passes may also be granted.
-Special Passes are issued to those on short-term work contracts or those awaiting processing of more permanent applications including a Work Permit or Certificate of Residency.
+Special passes are issued to those on short-term work contracts or those awaiting processing of more permanent applications including work permits or certificates of residency.

 Travellers should have sufficient funds to cover their stay in Uganda, but proving this should only be necessary if you arrive with a one-way ticket, as officials may need reassurance that you can afford to leave the country when it’s time to go home.